TAXES

-Most Canadian families overpay thousands in taxes every year—not because they earn too much, but because they miss key opportunities.
+Most Canadian families overpay thousands in taxes every year — not because they earn too much, but because they miss key opportunities.

 Canada’s tax system isn’t just about collecting tax.
-It’s designed to encourage certain behaviours—saving, investing, raising children, and planning for the future.
+It’s designed to encourage certain behaviours: saving, investing, raising children, and planning for the future.
 If you’re not actively using those incentives, you’re likely paying more than necessary.

 Reducing your tax bill isn’t about loopholes or aggressive tactics.
-It’s about understanding how the system works and making better decisions throughout the year—not just at tax time.
+It’s about understanding how the system works and making better decisions throughout the year, not just at tax time.

 Canada uses a progressive tax system, meaning higher portions of your income are taxed at higher rates.
-But not all income is treated the same—and that’s where planning matters.
+But not all income is treated the same, and that’s where planning matters.
+The goal isn’t simply to “pay less tax.”
+It’s to:

-- Reduce taxable income where appropriate
+Reduce taxable income where appropriate

-- Use credits and deductions effectively
+Use credits and deductions effectively

-- Structure income in a more tax-efficient way
+Structure income in a more tax-efficient way

 How Different Types of Income Are Taxed in Canada